Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Introduction

 The paper is organized as follows.
-In \Cref{sec:setting}, we first introduce the probabilistic setting and the market model, followed by the finite-agent model and the graphon model, and lastly the main result of this paper, namely the convergence of the finite-agent Nash equilibirum to the graphon Nash equilibirum.
-The BSDE characterizations of the finite-agent game and the graphon game are presented in \Cref{sec:charac.bsde} and \Cref{sec:charac.graph} respectively. \Cref{sec:proofs} is dedicated to the proofs of the results. \Cref{thm:main.conv} gives a general backward propogation of chaos type result for heterogeneous systems and the proofs are presented subsequently in \Cref{sec:gct}. \Cref{sec:wellposedness} establishes existence and uniqueness of general graphon FBSDEs of Mckean-Vlasov type allowing to derive well--posedness of the graphon game.
+In \Cref{sec:setting}, we first introduce the probabilistic setting and the market model, followed by the finite--agent model and the graphon model, and lastly the main result of this paper, namely the convergence of the finite-agent Nash equilibirum to the graphon Nash equilibirum.
+The BSDE characterizations of the finite-agent game and the graphon game are presented in \Cref{sec:charac.bsde} and \Cref{sec:charac.graph} respectively. \Cref{sec:proofs} is dedicated to the proofs of the existence results.
+In \Cref{sec:gct} we prove the main results, which are propagation of chaos for heterogeneous particle systems. \Cref{sec:wellposedness} establishes existence and uniqueness of general graphon FBSDEs of Mckean-Vlasov type allowing to derive well--posedness of the graphon game.